01-edu/public/subjects/social-network/README.md

 ### Chat

-The user should be able to send private messages to users that he/she is following.
+Users should be able to send private messages to other users that they are following or being followed, in other words, at least one of the users must be following the other.

+When a user sends a message, the recipient will instantly receive it through Websockets if they are following the sender or if the sender has a public profile.

 It should be able for the users to send emojis to each other.

-The user that the message was sent to, will receive the message instantly, by the usage of Websockets, if he/she is following the user that sent the message or if the user has a public profile.

 Groups should have a common chat room, so if a user is a member of the group he/she should be able to send and receive messages to this group chat.